Engee documentation

 In1 — input signal

-A complex input signal defined as a scalar or column vector.
+A complex input signal specified as a scalar or column vector.

 Support for complex numbers: Yes